noct-lang/noct/spec/noct-spec.rst

 A function type can actually 3 different types of functions: free functions, methods and closures.

+Each parameter can also have a parameter label, which is an identifier followed by '=>' before the varaible name.
+If this label is supplied, this is the name that will be used for function overloading. see `Function overloading`_

 .. code-block::

     func-type = 'func', func-signature;